yeoman/yeoman/cli/docs/docs.md

 ```

 * `<target>`
 A known target is required (`css` or `js`).
-It'll namely allow you
+It'll allow you
-to replace the html "block" with appropriate tag (eg. a `<link>` for
+to replace the HTML "block" with appropriate tag (eg. a `<link>` for
 stylesheets, a `<script>` for js files, the task won't guess this from markup
 for you)

 * `<output>`
 Path to the optimized asset.
-The html "block" is replaced with
+The HTML "block" is replaced with
 according tag (depending on `<target>`) while replacing the src or href
 attribute with the `<output>` value.